 And An Exciting Opportunity for Junior Riders

-Horse/rider combinations who, if qualified, intend to compete at the 2021 US Dressage Finals presented by Adequan® must submit a declaration by midnight the day prior to the start of their Regional Championship competition.
-Riders who qualified for the 2020 US Dressage Finals and wish to carryover to 2021 must submit a nomination between July 1-August 31, 2021.
+Horse/rider combinations who, if qualified, intend to compete at the 2022 US Dressage Finals presented by Adequan® must submit a declaration by midnight the day prior to the start of their Regional Championship competition.

-There will be national-level junior/young rider (non-freestyle) classes at the 2021 US Dressage Finals presented by Adequan®.
+For the second year, there will be national-level junior/young rider (non-freestyle) classes at the US Dressage Finals.
 Riders intending to qualify for Finals must also submit a declaration by midnight the day prior to the start of their Regional Championship competition.
 Please see the US Dressage Finals page on the USDF website for more information.